-Now, as I hang many of our ornaments, I recall the little children who crafted them.
+Now, as unpack my own collection of Christmas decorations, I recall the little children who crafted them.
 Children who are now all grown up with kids of their own.
-Some of my favorite ornaments were made with toothpicks and old Christmas cards.
+As you may have guessed, some of my favorite ornaments were made with toothpicks and old Christmas cards.
 Yep, our kids made them when they were small.

 Here’s how you and the children in your life can have some of these easy-to-make toothpick ornaments:

-- Cut some old Christmas cards into a shape similar to a small house (see above picture).
+- Cut an old Christmas cards into a shape similar to a small house (see above picture).

 - Then glue two or three layers of toothpicks along the perimeter, making a “frame.”